elemel/fungeoneer/chapters/knapsack.md

 ## Example

-Consider a smaller dungeon with registers A, B, and C:
+Consider an example dungeon with registers A, B, and C:

 ```
 [8ABCc1.A739=8=